Global currency funds notch wins amid coronavirus volatility

 NEW YORK (Reuters) - Global currency fund managers racked up gains in the first quarter as they benefited from the extreme volatility that the coronavirus pandemic has stoked across financial markets.

-The BarclayHedge currency traders index was up 6.13% for the first three months of the year and posted a 2.54% gain for March, according to data the firm posted on Friday, showing results for 42% of the funds it tracks.
+The BarclayHedge currency traders index was up 7.23% for the first three months of the year and posted a 3.6% gain for March, according to data the firm posted on Monday, showing results for abiut 62.5%% of the funds it tracks.

 By contrast, the S&P 500 fell 20% in the first quarter in its worst quarterly decline since March 2009, while U.S. crude oil lost 66%.